Robert Vitalis

 Vitalis wrote in his post: “A quick and easy way to reduce my friends list (and it will look cool on your jacket too).”

-Robert Vitalis, University of Pennsylvania, Promoting the Hamas Terror Group
+Image for Robert Vitalis, University of Pennsylvania, Promoting the Hamas Terror Group

 On October 16, 2023, Vitalis spoke at a pro-Hamas event on the Penn campus.

-On October 16, 2023, Penn professors and students staged a “walkout” in support of a On October 16, 2023, Penn professors and students staged a “walkout” in support of a Hamas invasion of Israel earlier that month, where Hamas murdered over 1,400 people and executed war crimes against civilians.
 One professor led [00:00:03] the chant: “When people are occupied, resistance is justified!”
 Palestinians and anti-Israel activists often use the term “resistance” as a euphemism for nationalistic terror and to glorify anti-Semitic violence.

-On Saturday, October 7, 2023, an estimated 2,900 heavily armed Hamas terrorists breached Israel’s border with Gaza.
-They executed numerous war crimes on civilians, including mass murder, beheadings of children, rape, torture, kidnappings and desecration of bodies.
-Israel retaliated with a war called “Swords of Iron.”
+On Saturday, October 7, 2023, approximately 2,900 heavily armed Hamas terrorists breached Israel’s border with Gaza.
+They executed numerous war crimes on civilians, including mass murder, beheadings of children, rape of men and women, torture, kidnappings and mutilation.

 Hamas has been designated as a terrorist organization by the U.S., Canada, European Union, Israel and other countries.
 Founded in 1987, it has killed thousands of Israeli civilians through mass shootings and suicide bombings.
 Hamas has also kidnapped children, families and the elderly and held them hostage in Gaza.
-It has desecrated [slide 2] dead bodies and launched numerous rocket attacks against Israeli civilians.
+It has desecrated [slide 7] dead bodies and launched numerous rocket attacks against Israeli civilians.

 Vitalis was also affiliated with Fossil Free Penn when it signed a statement in support of the Hamas war crimes in October 2023.
 The statement was dated October 11, 2023, and on October 24, 2023, his Facebook profile photo showed him wearing a Fossil Free Penn sweatshirt.